 As per the articulation agreement, some HutchCC radiology program application criteria may be waived for students completing the required 64 credits of coursework from Friends University prior to application to the HutchCC radiology program.

 The Radiology Student Handbook is a document used to inform current and future HutchCC radiology students of our program policies and procedures.
 Program faculty and the program Director work together to update the handbook yearly.
-Students accepted into the radiology program will be provided the most recent version.
+Students accepted into the radiology program will be provided with the most recent version.

 Here's where the HutchCC story unfolds every day.
 Find out about events, meet our students and faculty, and more.